Lofani

 In Mandaeism, the lofani, laufani, or laufania (ࡋࡀࡅࡐࡀࡍࡉࡀ) is a type of ritual meal commemorating the dead.
 It is etymologically related to the word laufa ("spiritual communion"), since lofani meals symbolize the connection of the souls of the living and the dead.
 The meal sometimes contains sacrificed sheep or dove meat.

-It is distinct from the zidqa brika and dukrana, which are two other types of ritual meal offered for the dead.
+The lofani is a minor ritual meal which does not require the presence of a priest.
+It is distinct from the zidqa brikha and dukrana, which are two other types of ritual meal offered for the dead.

+During Abu al-Haris, a day of remembrance commemorating the drowned people of Noah's flood (on the first day of the 6th Mandaean month Sarṭana), grains and cereals are eaten as part of a special lofani.